Columbia Banking System, Inc. [COLB] stock Downgrade by Stephens analyst, price target now $24

 Net income of $94 million, or $0.45 per diluted common share.

-Over the last 12 months, COLB stock dropped by -31.24%.
-The one-year Columbia Banking System, Inc. stock forecast points to a potential upside of 21.11.
-The average equity rating for COLB stock is currently 2.75, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $4.21 billion, with 208.59 million shares outstanding and 206.71 million shares in the current float.
-Compared to the average trading volume of 1.53M shares, COLB stock reached a trading volume of 15237254 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.80M shares, COLB reached a trading volume of 5457607 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Stephens have made an estimate for Columbia Banking System, Inc. shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on Jan-26-24.
+Stephens have made an estimate for Columbia Banking System, Inc. shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on January 25, 2024.

 Columbia Banking System, Inc.’s liquidity data is similarly interesting compelling, with a Current Ratio set at 0.07.